Electromyogram (EMG) and Nerve Conduction Studies

 specific ways.
 Nerve and muscle problems cause the muscles to react in

 If you have leg pain or numbness, you may have these tests to find out how much your nerves are being affected.
-These tests check how well your spinal cord, nerve roots, and nerves and muscles that control your legs are working.
+These tests check how well your spinal nerves and the nerves in your arms and legs are working.

 Why It Is Done